sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 python3 -m flask run --host=0.0.0.0 --port=4567
 cd ..
 ```
+## Docker Extension

-Added a docker extension on gitpod by going to the extension icon and searhc for Docker
+Add a docker extension on gitpod by going to the extension icon and searhc for Docker
-Install the dependencies and devDependencies and start the server.
+Install the dependencies and Dev dependencies and start the server.

 ## Add Dockerfile

-created a dockerfile in `$ backend-flask/Dockerfile`
+create a dockerfile in `$ backend-flask/Dockerfile`
 Docker can build images automatically by reading the instrcutions from a dockerfile
-read more on dockefile here: [dockerfile](https://docs.docker.com/engine/reference/builder/)
+read more here: dockefile here: [dockerfile](https://docs.docker.com/engine/reference/builder/)

 ```sh
 FROM python:3.10-slim-buster